The Truth About Happily Ever After

 And I’m not woo-woo either.

-But I was still cautious.
-I still felt it was all too good to be true.
-He saw it, though, and he told me almost from the jump not to hold back with him.
+But it still all felt too good to be true.
+He saw it in me, though, and asked me not to hold back with him.

-That I could say the weird thing like, “I could get used to this,” and he wouldn't be spooked by that.
+That I could say the weird thing like, “I could get used to this,” while relaxing with him on his couch, and he wouldn't be spooked by that.

 And sure, he bought flowers and planned surprises, but the proof of his devotion was in his consistency.

-Like how he called me every single night from his long-planned, long-distance motorcycle trip with his best friend, just days after we met.
+Like how he called me every night while on his long-planned, long-distance motorcycle trip with his best friend, just days after we met.

-How he came to see me while I helped care for my dying grandfather.
-How he stepped in to help without even being asked, like he was already part of my family.
+How he came to see me in those courting days while I helped care for my dying grandfather.
+How he stepped in to help, unasked, like he was already part of my little family.

 The saying is true: if he wanted to, he would.